jacqueswww/features/README.md

 pip install -r requirements.txt
 ```

-To change settings the features application should use one uses environment variables, for instance:
+To change settings the features application should use one uses environment variables, for instance (this can also be set in your virtual environment's bin/activate file, to make setting permanent within the virtual environment):
 ```
 export F_SETTINGS="features_app.settings.DevelopmentConfig"
 ```